itflow-org/itflow/CONTRIBUTING.md

 `cron/cron.php` is a dispatcher.
 It wakes every minute, works out which scripts in `cron/` are due, and requires them into its own process.
 Adding a job is a new script in `cron/` plus an entry in `includes/cron_jobs.php`.
 The crontab never changes again.

-That registry is the only thing that decides **which** scripts can run, and the schedule in it is only a default: it seeds the job's `cron_jobs` row the first time the dispatcher meets the job, and from then on the row is what runs, because Settings > Cron writes to it.
+That registry is the only thing that decides **which** scripts can run, and the schedule in it is only a default: it seeds the job's `cron_jobs` row the first time the dispatcher meets the job, and from then on the row is what runs, because Maintenance > Cron writes to it.
 The database therefore holds **when and whether**, never **what** — a row naming a script that is not in the registry is ignored, so nothing that reaches the database can point the dispatcher at an arbitrary file.
 Keep it that way.

 Run Now in the admin UI does not execute anything in the web request: these scripts are CLI-only and some take minutes, so the button sets `cron_job_run_now` and the next dispatch picks it up, through the same lock and claim as a scheduled run.